wxl/blogofobe/docs/templates.rst

 Templates
 *********

-Templates are at the very heart of Blogofile; they control every aspect of how the site is structured.
-Blogofile uses the `Mako`_ templating engine which has an active community and `great documentation`_.
-Blogofile doesn't try to limit what you can do with your templates, you've got the full power of Mako so go ahead and use it.
+Templates are at the very heart of blogofobe; they control every aspect of how the site is structured. blogofobe uses the `Mako`_ templating engine which has an active community and `great documentation`_. blogofobe doesn't try to limit what you can do with your templates, you've got the full power of Mako so go ahead and use it.

-Blogofile makes a distinction between two basic kinds of templates:
+blogofobe makes a distinction between two basic kinds of templates:

 * **Page** templates
 * **Reusable** templates